 We have made it part of our business to understand and share information on the more common skin conditions that our products may help.
 We are not dermatologists, however we have been able to help customers find skin friendly remedies to various conditions.

+What is chicken skin?
 Although no clear cause or origin of chicken skin has been established, it has been given a medical name and affects a significant portion of the population.
-Chicken Skin has been given the medical name of Keratosis Pilarus or KP for short.
+Chicken Skin has been given the medical name of Keratosis Pilaris or KP for short.

-Keratosis pilarus appears and/or becomes worse with skin that is experiencing intense dryness.
+Keratosis pilaris appears and/or becomes worse with skin that is experiencing intense dryness.
 Keratin will build up in the hair follicle, leaving a raised bump which can range in size from a tiny spot to an acne sized bump, resulting in the appearance of chicken like skin.
+Here’s what to do for keratosis pilaris:

-When our customers come to us for help, we always ask what they have been using on their skin.
+When our customers come to us for natural treatments for keratosis pilaris, we always ask what they have been using on their skin.
 We find that most conditions have an origin in products containing sodium salts of fatty acids instead of the fatty acids themselves.
 (Sodium cocoate instead or organic coconut oil).
-Remove the commercial sodium laden soaps and detergent based shower gels for a nature-based cleanser is our recommended first step in treating chicken skin KP and other related skin conditions.
+Remove the commercial sodium laden soaps and detergent based shower gels for a nature-based cleanser is our recommended first step in naturally treating keratosis pilaris and other related skin conditions.

 Applying creams, oils, serums as a first move can sometimes exacerbate a condition because the root cause is not treated.
 Excess keratin should be removed gently with a cleanser that nourishes and moisturizes at the same time.

-So with time, skin conditions such as Keratosis pilarus can be minimized and improved with a skin regime that addresses both cleansing and moisturizing equally.
+So with time, skin conditions such as Keratosis pilaris can be minimized and improved with a skin regime that addresses both cleansing and moisturizing equally.